 Via Cassia

-Via Cassia focuses on Italian cooking with a slightly Northern and Central European influence.
+Via Cassia focuses on Italian cooking with a slightly Northern and Central European influence, and is one of the quieter but more consistently rewarding restaurants on Warren Street in Hudson, NY.
 The space is modest and understated, but the food leans precise and technique-driven rather than rustic.

 The menu rotates seasonally and often includes handmade pastas, carefully prepared vegetable dishes, and simple but well-executed meat and seafood plates.
-It’s the kind of restaurant where the flavors are clean and balanced rather than heavy.
+It’s the kind of restaurant in Hudson New York where the flavors are clean and balanced rather than heavy.

 If feast & floret feels wood-fired and energetic, Via Cassia is more restrained and quietly refined.
-It works well for a slower dinner where the food is the main focus.
+It works well for a slower dinner where the food is the main focus and the setting stays out of the way.

 WYLDE Hudson